A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

 \underline{\textit{$l$-profinite completion}.}

 Let $l$ be a prime number.
 A $\pi$-($l$-)finite space is a space whose homotopy groups are finite ($l$-)groups.
 Given a pro-space $X$, its $l$-profinite completion $X_l$ is a pro-$\pi$-$l$-finite-space which is initial among such pro-spaces that receives a map from $X$.
-Recall that $\pi_1(X_l)$ equals to the $l$-profinite completion of $\pi_1(X)$.
-If $X$ is a finite CW complex, then $\pi_i(X_l)$ is the $l$-completion of $\pi_i(X)$.
+Recall that $\pi_1(X_l)$ is the $l$-profinite completion of $\pi_1(X)$.
+If $X$ is a finite CW complex and simply-connected, then $\pi_i(X_l)$ is the $l$-completion of $\pi_i(X)$.
 Two pro-spaces are said to be $l$-adic weak equivalent if the homotopy limits of their $l$-profinite completions are homotopy equivalent.

 \underline{\textit{\'Etale homotopy type.}}